Danni Ashe: Internet

 Her first online activity was confined to Usenet newsgroups during late 1994 and early 1995.
-In the spring of 1995 she decided to create her own website when her husband – then a senior vice president of the Landmark theater franchise – showed her his company's new website.
+In the spring of 1995, she decided to create her own website when her husband – then a senior vice president of the Landmark theater franchise – showed her his company's new website.
 When she could not find anyone competent to help her design her own site as she had envisioned it, Ashe read The HTML Manual of Style and Nicholas Negroponte's Being Digital during a vacation.
-On her return to the U.S., she created the Danni.com (a.k.a.
+On her return, she created the Danni.com (a.k.a.
 Danni's Hard Drive) website in two weeks.

 The site was launched in July 1995 and contained content exclusive to her.
 Ashe announced the website to her friends prior to traveling to New York City with her husband.
 News of the site spread rapidly and hours later when she reached the hotel in Manhattan, Ashe had a message from her ISP stating that the volume of traffic her site received had overloaded their servers and caused their system to shut down.
 Danni.com was moved to its own server, which became famous for having a "site working" light that never went out.
 Ashe jokingly described her server as a "hot box", and when she started charging a fee for access to the site, she named the members' area "The HotBox".

 By 2001, the website had made a profit of $6.5 million the previous year, was projected to make $8 million that year, and was estimated to be worth US$30 million.
 She is the only woman in the world who appeared on the cover of both The Wall Street Journal and Juggs magazine.
 Ashe's business grew, allowing her to hire staff and models.
-By 2003, she had 50 full-time employees, a studio in Los Angeles (16,000 sqft), and an archive containing hundreds of thousands of photos, and thousands of hours of video.
+By 2003, she had 50 full-time employees, a studio in Los Angeles (16,000 sqft), and an archive containing hundreds of thousands of photos and thousands of hours of video.
 That year, Arena magazine ranked her fourth among the "50 Most Powerful People in Porn" list.
 Ashe was making a million dollars a year.